Playerz21/Task-Manager-Web/README.md

 etc.

 #To start the server

-1.Open Cmd
+1. Open Cmd

-2.cd to this file
+2. cd to this file

-3.Type python manage.py runserver
+3. Type python manage.py runserver
+4. Open a new CMD then follow step 2

-4.cd frontend
+5. cd frontend

-5.npm run dev
+6. npm run dev